cap-js/docs/node.js/best-practices.md

 ## Custom Streaming <Beta /> { #custom-streaming-beta }

-When using [Media Data](../guides/providing-services#serving-media-data) the Node.js runtime offers a possibility to return a custom stream object as response to `READ` requests like `GET /Books/coverImage`.
+When returning [Media Data](../guides/providing-services#serving-media-data) from a custom `READ` or operation handler in the Node.js runtime, content information can be configured as part of the handlers result object.

+Preferably, the handler implementation should return an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) and configure content disposition information by assigning relevant property values (`mimetype` / `type`, `filename`) directly to that object.

 Example: